umputun/mpt/README.md

 5. **Providing cleaner single-provider output**: When using just one AI provider, MPT automatically removes headers for cleaner results.

+6. **Acting as an MCP server**: For advanced usage, MPT can run as a Model Context Protocol server, making multiple providers available through a single unified interface to MCP-compatible clients.

 For example, when reviewing code changes:
 ```
 git diff HEAD~1 | mpt --openai.enabled --anthropic.enabled --google.enabled \